 Arbing Between Different Exchange Markets

-Arbing opportunities between a betting exchange like Betfair and a traditional fixed odds bookmaker such as Ladbrokes or bet365 are the most common.
+Arbing opportunities between a betting exchange like Betfair and a traditional fixed odds bookmaker such as Ladbrokes are the most common.
 But shrewd operators may find openings in different markets on these exchanges.
 Again, these imbalances are only brief as there are many arbers out there who see arbing as an opportunity to make an income without much effort.
 Bets will be placed in the markets at the arb price but very quickly these won’t be matched and there will be a price adjustment to eliminate the arb.

 On Betfair there are slightly different markets for essentially the same things.
 For example placing a back bet for a football match to have three goals or more is the same as betting on over 2.5 goals.
 On occasions you can take advantage of arbing opportunities between two markets for the same occurrence and outcome.
 These openings are rare but they can provide a way of placing risk free bets with a betting exchange.